 This report reflects the findings of an evaluation panel in respect of the differential validation of two programmes previously validated, one of which has an embedded award.
 The focus of the differential validation has been on the new context of provision, i.e. the collaborative and transnational arrangements being proposed.
-Accordingly, the findings of the panel presented in this report are mirrored in the report for the MBA.
+Accordingly, the findings of the panel presented in this report are mirrored in the report for the BA (Hons) in Business.

-Overall recommendation
+Overall recommendations